 She had been forced to keep hers pent up for far too long, and the release let forth an amazing passion play.
 My love for her was not newfound.
 No, I had known for quite sometime, but I had told myself that it was nothing more than compassion heartfelt for a friend.
 What a lie I had told myself!
+And to think, I had thought Donald was the only one capable of lying to himself to that extent.
+Foolish me.
 This was love and torrid passion, plain and simple, and I felt it like a cyclone in my heart.
-It destroyed any lingering thoughts and images of Sera.
+It destroyed any lingering thoughts and images of Sarah, Mona, or any of the others that had come before her.